Jesus-Guijarro/southeast-spain-weather-monitor/README.md

 The PostgreSQL database `southeast_spain_weather` contains two main tables:

-- `cities`: stores the data about the cities/towns to be able to make the queries to the API as information for future data analysis.
+- `municipalities`: stores the data about the municipalities to be able to make the queries to the API as information for future data analysis.
-- `weather_data`: stores the processed weather records (daily measurements and forecasts) for each city.
+- `weather_records`: stores the processed weather records (daily measurements and forecasts) for each municipality.

 <img src="images/entity-relationship-diagram.png" alt="ER Diagram" width="350"/>

 *Entity-Relationship diagram for the `southeast_spain_weather` database.*

 ### API Queries
-#### **Prediction data**
+#### **Forecast data**
-Hourly forecast for the city passed as a parameter: **postal_code**.
+Hourly forecast for the municipality passed as a parameter: **postal_code**.
 Provides hourly information up to 48 hours.

 Queries are performed starting from 20:00 to obtain values for the next 24 hours of the following day.